Gus (bear): Partners

 Gus's partners were Lily, a female polar bear who died in 2004 at age 17, and Ida, who died in 2011 at age 25 of liver disease.
 He had no offspring.

 Final years

 According to zoo officials, Gus had exhibited signs of depression since the death of his last partner, Ida, in 2011.
 In the summer of 2013 he had poor appetite and difficulty chewing and swallowing food.
 He was placed under anesthesia by zoo veterinarians to determine the cause of his problem; the veterinarians discovered a large, inoperable tumor in the region of his thyroid and decided to euthanize him.
-At age 27, Gus had far exceeded the life expectancy of polar bears in captivity, which averages 20.7 years.
+At age 27, Gus had exceeded the life expectancy of polar bears in captivity, which averages 20.7 years.

-Following Gus's death, the Central Park Zoo permanently closed its polar bear exhibit.
-In 2015, the enclosure re-opened with two new grizzly bears.
+Following Gus's death, the Central Park Zoo closed the exhibit until 2015 when the enclosure re-opened with two new grizzly bears.